Key Takeaway

 Retatrutide is a single peptide molecule that activates three receptors at once.
 GLP-1 suppresses appetite and enhances insulin secretion.
 GIP improves insulin sensitivity and optimizes fat metabolism.
 Glucagon increases resting energy expenditure, promotes liver fat oxidation, and raises basal metabolic rate.

-Try the BMI Calculator →The glucagon receptor is the distinguishing feature.
-It works on the output side of energy balance, essentially telling the body to burn more fuel.
+The glucagon receptor is the distinguishing feature.
+It works on the output side of energy balance, importantly telling the body to burn more fuel.
 This counteracts the metabolic slowdown that normally accompanies weight loss and drives the aggressive liver fat clearance seen in retatrutide's trials.

 CagriSema: The Satiety Play

-CagriSema is not a single molecule but a co-formulation of two separate drugs in one injection.
+CagriSema isn't a single molecule but a co-formulation of two separate drugs in one injection.
 Semaglutide 2.4 mg (the same molecule in Wegovy) provides GLP-1 receptor agonism.
 Cagrilintide 2.4 mg is a long-acting amylin receptor agonist that provides a second, independent satiety signal.

 Why This Distinction Matters